Peter Kalmus (climate scientist): Research

 After focusing on LIGO related work for several years, Kalmus's focus transitioned into earth and climate science.
 Kalmus's recent research centers on cloud physics, specifically improving basic understanding of marine stratocumulus clouds and severe convective weather such as tornadoes with the goal of improving projections of how these phenomena will change as the planet heats, using remote sensing data, in situ data, and models.
 Marine stratocumulus clouds reflect incoming sunlight, cooling the planet, and are difficult to model accurately in climate models; this makes them a major source of uncertainty in climate projections.

 A common thread in his research is improving the utility of satellite observations of the Earth.
 His work on severe weather unlocks the potential of polar orbiting satellites to observe rapidly changing convective environments by using air parcel trajectory modeling to span the temporal gap between satellite overpass and convective initiation.
 He has used in situ data from a ship-based campaign to bias-correct the CloudSat warm rain retrieval.
 He also uses in situ data to validate retrievals from the AIRS instrument on the Aqua (satellite).

-Recently, Kalmus has begun to work in the nascent field of ecological forecasting.
-He is the principal investigator on a NASA grant to study the projected future of the world's coral reefs with greater accuracy and higher resolution.
+Kalmus also works in the nascent field of ecological forecasting.
 Coral reefs are rapidly succumbing to ocean heat waves and ocean acidification.
+Kalmus is the principal investigator on a NASA grant to study the projected future of the world's coral reefs with improved accuracy and higher resolution.

 He has co-authored over 100 peer-reviewed scientific articles in physics and Earth science, with a majority having come from his previous participation in the LIGO Collaboration.